EndPointCorp/end-point-blog/2020/05/21/creating-a-messaging-app-using-spring-kafka-part-3.html.md

 # Cache

 We're not integrating the cache environment as Spring persistent data and so won't be using the CrudRepository implementation for cache repository.
 Instead let's create the cache repository interface and create an implementation of it.
-Caching is going to used for quick activation and authentication responses.
+Caching is going to be used for quick activation and authentication responses.
 To achieve this we're going to store and query simple key-value pairs in the Redis data structure.

 ## Repository